-Benthic invertebrates: These polychaete annelids of the families Cirratulidae, Capitellidae and Nereidae, with Ceratonereis singularis being very abundant (Jiménez-Perez, 1992).
-Amphipoda is also an abundant group, represented by the families Melitidae, Aoridae, Leocothoidae and Lysianassidae: with species such as neapolitanis, Amphilochus Colomastrix pusilla, Cymadusa filosa and Stenothoe gallensi being most abundant (Jiménez-Perez, 1992).
+Benthic invertebrates: These include polychaete annelids of the families Cirratulidae, Capitellidae and Nereidae, with Ceratonereis singularis being very abundant (Jiménez-Perez, 1992).
+Amphipoda is also an abundant group, represented by the families Melitidae, Aoridae, Leocothoidae and species Lysianassidae: with such as Amphilochus neapolitanis, Colomastrix pusilla, Cymadusa filosa and Stenothoe gallensi being most abundant (Jiménez-Perez, 1992).